Oneida County Land and Water Conservation

 Picture

-Michele Sadauskas is the Oneida County Conservationist and joined the Oneida County Land & Water Conservation Department in 2011, as the Aquatic Invasive Species Coordinator.
-Michele strives to develop landscape level projects that incorporate regional partners, especially those projects that involve native plantings!
+Michele Sadauskas is the Oneida County Conservationist and joined the Oneida County Land and Water Conservation Department in 2011, as the Aquatic Invasive Species Coordinator.
+Michele strives to develop landscape level projets that incorporate regional partners, especially those projects that involve native plantings!

-Sadauskas grew up on Pioneer Creek in Conover, WI and has a passionate relationship with the water resources of the Northwoods.
-She graduated from UW-Stevens Point with majors in forest management and biology, focusing her studies on plant ecology.
+Sadauskas grew up on Pioneer Creek in Conover, WI and has a pasionate relationship with the water resources of the Northwoods.
+She graduated from UW-Stevens Point with majors in forest management and biology, focusig her studies on plant ecology.

 Picture